-The latest volatility was reported by AccuRanker’s Google Grump tracker and shows an apparent divergence between Mobile Rankings (which spiked) and Desktop Rankings (which remained static):
+The latest volatility was reported by AccuRanker’s Google Grump tracker and showed an apparent divergence between Mobile Rankings (which spiked) and Desktop Rankings (which remained static):

-The data below is combined for all of AccuRanker’s global locations (US, Australian, UK and other European locations).
-We did test each of the locations separately, and all show similar movement.
+The data below is combined for all of AccuRanker’s global locations (US, Australian, UK, and other European locations).
+We did test each of the locations separately, and all show similar movements.